Preparation, quick action aid Germany, SKorea virus fight

 “I can’t imagine any government better than Angela Merkel’s to deal with this.”

-Germany is now taking baby steps to ease restrictions, allowing smaller shops to reopen this week while sticking to strict social-distancing guidelines, including requiring face masks in public.
+Germany is now taking baby steps to ease restrictions, allowing smaller shops to reopen this week while sticking to strict social-distancing guidelines and requiring face masks on public transport and in stores.
 The effect will be analyzed after two weeks to see whether infections have again started to significantly climb.

 “We must not overwhelm our health care system,” Merkel said, warning restrictions could be snapped back.
 “The best path is one that is careful, and not taken light-heartedly.”